-The International Osteoporosis Foundation (IOF) President's Awards honour IOF members from different regions of the world who have made a significant and unstinting contribution to the advancement of the work of the IOF, through furthering one or more of the mission statements and/or goals of the Foundation.
+The International Osteoporosis Foundation (IOF) President's Award honors IOF members from different regions of the world who have made a significant and unstinting contribution to the advancement of the work of the IOF, through furthering one or more of the mission statements and/or goals of the Foundation.
 Recipients are selected by the IOF President, with the approval of the IOF Executive Committee.

-The International Osteoporosis Foundation (IOF) Medal of Achievement honours individual researchers who have significantly advanced the field of osteoporosis through their original and outstanding scientific contributions.
+The International Osteoporosis Foundation (IOF) Medal of Achievement honors individual researchers who have significantly advanced the field of osteoporosis through their original and outstanding scientific contributions.
 The award underlines important aspects of IOF's mission - to increase understanding and awareness of osteoporosis and to promote medical innovation.
-The IOF Medal of Achievement, which includes CHF 1500 in prize money, is presented every year during the WCO-IOF-ESCEO congress.
+The IOF Medal of Achievement is presented every year during the WCO-IOF-ESCEO congress.
 Candidates are nominated by members of IOF's Committee of Scientific Advisors (CSA) and the winner selected by the Chair of the CSA with the approval of the IOF Executive Committee.

-The International Osteoporosis Foundation (IOF) Olof Johnell Science Award, named in honour of the late Professor Olof Johnell is awarded every year during the WCO-IOF-ESCEO congress.
-The Award honours an individual who has contributed to the field of osteoporosis in a scientific or policy implementation area, worldwide.
-The award winner also receives CHF 1500 in prize money.
+The International Osteoporosis Foundation (IOF) Olof Johnell Science Award, named in honor of the late Professor Olof Johnell is awarded every year during the WCO-IOF-ESCEO congress.
+The Award honors an individual who has contributed to the field of osteoporosis in a scientific or policy implementation area, worldwide.
 The candidates will be nominated by IOF members and the winner chosen by the IOF Board.